-What we are learning in LAA: L. What are the barriers to seeking help.
-M. What are the effects of unexpected life events on health and wellbeing N. What are the effects of economic factors (e.g, income) on health and wellbeing O. What are the effects of expected life events on health and wellbeing L. What are the barriers to seeking help.
-Culture and beliefs of the society or group.
-Some may have received discrimination Some may not speak English well enoted and traditions not understood and some cultures but not others.
-Some cultures a woman must be treat Some may have received discrimination when accessing other services.
-Some may not speak English well enough.
-Values and traditions not understood e.g. eye contact means respect in Gender Research shows that men are lesson likely to talk about their health and wellbeing than woman.
+What we are learning in LAA: M. What are N. What are M. What are the effects of unexpected life events on health and wellbeing N. What are the effects of economic factors (e.g, income) on health and wellbeing L. What are the barriers to seeking help.
+Culture Accessing HSC services can be influence and beliefs of the society or group.
+Some may have received discriminating some may not speak English well ence a Values and traditions not understood some cultures but not others.
+Some cultures a woman must be treat Alternative therapies are used in some on when accessing other services. bugh. e.g. eye contact means respect in set only by a female professional.
+Research shows that men are lesson likely to talk about their health and wellbeing than woman.
 This is because men are: Often less open about their feelings Sometimes reluctant to appear vulnerable by asking for help Not aware of poor health signs as health campaigns target women's health more Unhappy to be examined by a female health worker.
-Education Research shows that people who are better educated are more likely to seek help.
+Research shows that people who are better educated are more likely to seel help.
 This is because: They like to research symptoms and know when help is needed Understand the importance of early diagnosis and treatment Know how and where to access services.
 Stigma In some cultural groups there is a stigma a depression.
-Stigma is a word used to descembarrassed about.
-Therefore, they would cribe something that people feel M. What are the effects of unexpected life events on health and wellbeing Life event Negative Effects: Positive Effects: Imprisonment Depression Loss of contact with family and friends Social isolation Restrictions on physical activity Opportunity to study Improvement in health through balanced diet, lack of alcohol, reduced use of nicotine Redundancy Poor self-concept Anxiety about finances Fewer opportunities Opportunities to study or train for a new job More time to spend with family and friends Exclusion or dropping out of education Loss of contact with friends Social isolation Poor self-concept Lack of learning opportunities Catalyst for change of behaviour Opportunities for more suitable study or work situation
+Stigma is a word used to desembarrassed about.
+Therefore, they would cribe something that people feel M. Wha t are the effects of unexpected life events on health and wellbeing Life event Negative Effects: Positive Effects: Imprisonment Depression Loss of contact with family and friends Social isolation Restrictions on physical activity Opportunity to study Improvement in health through balanced diet, lack of alcohol, reduced use of nicotine Redundancy Poor self-concept Anxiety about finances Fewer opportunities Opportunities to study or train for a new job More time to spend with family and friends Exclusion or dropping out education Loss of contact with friends Social isolation Poor self-concept Lack of learning opportunities Catalyst for change of behaviour Opportunities for more suitable study or work situation